Sycamore Island on the San Joaquin River

 What kind of fish do you have here?

-All the fish here are freshwater fish.
+All the fish here are freshwater fish!
 What we mostly see caught are large-mouth bass, channel and bullhead catfish, perch, radar, bluegill, crappie and carp.
 Only occasionally do we see any of the trout that are planted 15 river miles upstream below Friant Dam.
 I believe most of them are eaten by the bass, if indeed, they swim down the stream this far.
-Twice I have seen striped bass here, but that is a rarity.
+I have seen the occassional striped bass here, but that is a rarity.

 Are the ponds stocked?